List of Devon County Cricket Club grounds: Grounds

-Locations within Devon

 List A

 Below is a complete list of grounds used by Devon County Cricket Club when it was permitted to play List A matches.
 These grounds have also held Minor Counties Championship and MCCA Knockout Trophy matches.

 Minor Counties

 Below is a complete list of grounds used by Devon County Cricket Club in Minor Counties Championship and MCCA Knockout Trophy matches.